Koodattu/whats-ai-assistant/README.md

 ## Acknowledgments

-This project utilizes the [Neonize](https://github.com/krypton-byte/neonize) Python library, which acts as a wrapper for [Whatsmeow](https://github.com/tulir/whatsmeow), enabling efficient WhatsApp automation.
+This project utilizes the [Neonize](https://github.com/krypton-byte/neonize) Python library, which acts as a wrapper for [Whatsmeow](https://github.com/tulir/whatsmeow), enabling the WhatsApp automation.
+Use at your own risk.

 ## Contributing